ethereum/consensus-specs/specs/bls_signature.md

 * [`hash-to-curve-05`](https://tools.ietf.org/html/draft-irtf-cfrg-hash-to-curve-05) (published November 2, 2019)
 * [`bls-signature-00`](https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-00) (published August 8, 2019)

-Note that the above drafts are not ratified as Internet Engineering Task Force (IEFT) standards.
-Despite the lack of official IEFT standardisation, various blockchain projects have agreed to use the specific drafts above as de facto "blockchain BLS standard" to encourage interoperability.
+Note that the above standards drafts are not ratified as Internet Engineering Task Force (IEFT) standards.
+Despite the lack of  IEFT standardization various blockchain projects are using the above drafts as the "de facto BLS standard for blockchains" to facilitate interoperability.

 ## Point representations

-We represent points in the groups G1 and G2 following [zkcrypto/pairing](https://github.com/zkcrypto/pairing/tree/master/src/bls12_381).
+We represent points in the G1 and G2 groups following [zkcrypto/pairing](https://github.com/zkcrypto/pairing/tree/master/src/bls12_381).
 We denote by `q` the field modulus and by `i` the imaginary unit.

 ### G1 points